epccs/RPUadpt/Remote/README.md

 The I2C address is 0x29 (dec 41).
 It is organized as an array of read or write commands.
 Note: the sent data is used to size the reply, so add an extra byte after the command to size the reply.

 0. read the shields RPU_BUS addrss and activate normal mode (boadcast if localhost_active).
-1. writes this shields RPU_BUS address to eeprom (not implemented)
+1. set the shields RPU_BUS address and write it (and an id) to eeprom
 2. read the address sent when DTR/RTS toggles
 3. write the address that will be sent when DTR/RTS toggles
 4. reads TBD (not implemented)